TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Package/PackageInitializationEvent.rst

 ..  versionadded:: 13.0

 The PSR-14 event :php:`\TYPO3\CMS\Core\Package\Event\PackageInitializationEvent`
-allows listeners to execute custom functionality after a package has been activated.
+allows listeners to execute custom functionality after an extension has been activated.

-The event is being dispatched at several places, where packages get activated.
+The event is being dispatched at several places, where extensions get activated.
 Those are, for example:

 *   on extension installation by the extension manager